 Introduction to Payroll

-Designed for those new to payroll, this comprehensive course covers the core skills required to administer the payroll function.
+This comprehensive course covers the core skills required to administer the payroll function.
 From calculating gross pay and deciphering the differences between taxable and NICable pay, the course covers in-depth the methodologies for manually calculating income tax, NICs and Student Loan Deductions as well as an overview of other core payroll principles, including auto-enrolment, court orders and remittance reconciliations.

 Holiday Pay & Leave